 Education across the world remains heavily under-reported except in the case of extraordinary anomalies.
-We only hear about the highest earning package coming out of IIT, but nothing about the billions of students across the world struggling to figure out their lives in these extraordinary times.
-The impact of COVID 19 on education has not only affected those in school but those leaving school looking for job opportunities now and in the future.
-It has created widespread economic despair and those who hold promise for the future are not being treated as they should, with care and caution.
+We only hear about the highest earning package coming out of IIT but nothing about the billions of students across the world struggling to figure out their lives in these extraordinary times.
+The impact of COVID-19 on education has affected those in school and those leaving school looking for job opportunities now and in the future.
+It has created widespread economic despair, and those who hold promise for the future are not being treated as they should, with care and caution.

 How will children continue to learn?
 How will the necessary information be dissipated in an effective format?
-And does the grave impact of COVID19 on education mean for their future?
+And what does the grave impact of COVID-19 on education mean for their future?

-Naturally in this situation, seeing the deep-routed impact COVID 19 has caused, the few main stakeholders are; the education seeking children, their teachers, their parents, and the schools and colleges that they go to.
+Naturally, in this situation, seeing the deep-routed impact COVID-19 has caused, the few main stakeholders are; the education-seeking children, their teachers, their parents, and the schools and colleges that they go to.
 All over the world, at least 188 countries have been forced to shut down their schools and education centers.
 This not only means professional setbacks for those in college or a loss of revenue for institutions, it means a setback for a nation.
-While this may sound a little dramatic, it may not be dramatic enough.
+While this may sound slightly dramatic, it may not be dramatic enough.
 The current pandemic has caused a halt in the regular learning processes of students, the same processes that prepare them for their future as adults.

 This worldwide virus has caused children to be forced to stay at home, and as per the Hechinger Report, the drop-out percentages are rising as parents are put under additional economic strain.

-This lockdown has in essence created even deeper class and economic disparities than were seen before.
-This can be clearly seen in how public and private educational institutions are handling this situation.
+This lockdown has, in essence, created even deeper class and economic disparities than were seen before.
+This can be seen in how public and private educational institutions handle this situation.

-In India, 4.6 percent of the nation’s GDP (gross domestic product) is spent on education, in China that number is under 3%, and Indonesia, another country trying to grow rapidly, the spending is below 4%.
+In India, 4.6 percent of the nation’s GDP (gross domestic product) is spent on education; in China, that number is under 3%; and in Indonesia, another country trying to grow rapidly, the spending is below 4%.
 This is less than the amount many sub-Saharan counties spend, but that is not the point.
 The point is that in a country where a huge number of students depend on the government for basic education, what happens when none of this can be supported?
-What happens when government school enrollment numbers only go up through schemes like the mid-day meal which can be no longer provided?
-Obviously these children have no scope for digital learning.
+What happens when government school enrollment numbers only go up through schemes like the mid-day meal that cannot be provided?
+Obviously, these children have no scope for digital learning.

-The worldwide COVID 19 lockdown has brought the education of up to 90%+ of the world’s learners to a complete halt at one point or another.
-This means that even systems that were in place such as access to food, which has usually encouraged students attending schools, have been halted.
-In the context of developing nations such as Bangladesh, India, Kenya, and the Philippines it is an increase of an already extremely high dropout rate.
+The worldwide COVID-19 lockdown has brought the education of up to 90%+ of the world’s learners to a complete halt at one point or another.
+This means that even systems that were in place, such as access to food, which has usually encouraged students to attend schools, have been halted.
+In the context of developing nations such as Bangladesh, India, Kenya, and the Philippines, it is an increase in an already extremely high dropout rate.

-However considering the widespread impact of COVID 19, this solution is not flawless.
+However, considering the widespread impact of COVID-19, this solution is not flawless.
 Many families do not have the required number of devices to sustain parents working from home at the same hours as their children having to do online school.
-Additionally, children who are eight years and younger need constant parental support, and even children who are older need help figuring out all these new systems.
+Additionally, children eight years and younger need constant parental support, and even older children need help figuring out all these new systems.

-Not to be forgotten here are students who not only cannot afford such technological implements, but also struggle with their usage due to a severe lack of exposure and training.
+Not to be forgotten, there are students who cannot afford such technological implements and struggle with their usage due to a severe lack of exposure and training.
 The same also goes for teachers who have not been equipped for such circumstances.
 Everyone is pushing to make this somehow work even if the education standards remain sub-par.

-The initial lack of readiness to handle the impact of COVID 19 on educational circumstances really defined the first month or so of nationwide lockdowns in all spheres including education, but slowly many systems began to sort themselves out.
+The initial lack of readiness to handle the impact of COVID-19 on educational circumstances really defined the first month or so of nationwide lockdowns in all spheres, including education, but slowly many systems began to sort themselves out.
 Offices and work sites figured out ways to employ as many people as possible in shifts or to provide technology at home, but schools could not do the same.
-Education did not seem to stand at the forefront of government counter-crisis plans and that continued to take a toll on students.
+Education did not seem to stand at the forefront of government counter-crisis plans, which continued to take a toll on students.

-This great shift to online and other distance-learning solutions is unfortunately not enough to pad the impact of COVID 19 on education in developing nations.
-For example, In India one-fifth of all government teaching positions are empty.
-Most government schools in India have only one teacher in them at a time due to unbelievable rates of absence and the teacher to student ratio is absolutely unacceptable.
+Unfortunately, this great shift to online and other distance-learning solutions is not enough to pad the impact of COVID-19 on education in developing nations.
+For example, one-fifth of all government teaching positions are empty in India.
+Most government schools in India have only one teacher in them at a time due to unbelievable rates of absence, and the teacher-to-student ratio is absolutely unacceptable.
 Further, this is seen as common in other developing nations as well.

-This makes it hard to believe in the teaching abilities of individuals who have not been able to provide high-quality education in normal circumstances.
+This makes it hard to believe in the teaching abilities of individuals who cannot provide high-quality education in normal circumstances.
 Will they be able to perform even decently well in these out-of-the-ordinary situations?
 Furthermore, even if technological resources were to be provided, there would be training provided for their usage.
-The question this brings up is if putting in this much effort is even possible.
+This raises The question of whether putting in this much effort is even possible.

-Everyone knows the importance of education, that goes without question.
-However considering the impact COVID 19 has had on education, we need to come to terms and acknowledge that education today has become quite difficult to access, even with the advancements in technology.
+Everyone knows the importance of education; that goes without question.
+However, considering the impact COVID-19 has had on education, we need to come to terms with and acknowledge that education today has become quite difficult to access, even with the advancements in technology.
 On the note of technology, we must aim to satisfy the need for education by getting creative in finding solutions for this important problem we face.

-We hope that this article helps you acknowledge that privilege does make a difference and that the ability to express in thought in creative avenues can and must be employed to secure the future of millions of young children.
-Make sure to get in touch with us to share any such technologically based ideas you can think of to help remedy this unfortunate situation.
+We hope this article helps you acknowledge that privilege does make a difference and that the ability to express thought creatively can and must be employed to secure the future of millions of young children.
+Make sure to contact us to share any technologically based ideas you can think of to help remedy this unfortunate situation.